TruStory/truchain/README.md

 Run `make wipe_chain`.

 Open the `genesis.json` file and in the "validators" section overwrite the "address" and "pub_key"->"value" fields with the corresponding values from `.chain/config/priv_validator.json`.
+Also do this step for the files in `/.truchaind`

 5. Start blockchain

 `make run_daemon` (or `make debug` for debug logging)

 You can wipe the chain, build, and start using the alias `make bwr`.

+You can also start with:

+`./bin/truchaind start`

+This will utilize the `./truchaind` directory for data store.

 ## GraphQL Queries
 You can reach your client at `http://localhost:3030/graphiql/`